How does Luxembourg’s healthcare system work, and what does this mean for dual citizens’ coverage?

 As a dual citizen, there is a lot that you need to know about healthcare in Luxembourg.

 As a dual citizen, is my healthcare in Luxembourg free?

 Anyone in Luxembourg is entitled to receive emergency treatment, including dual citizens.
 However, this treatment is not free for anyone.

 On the other hand, when it comes to preventative, day-to-day care and generally being on the healthcare system, you are not a part of the system by virtue of being a dual citizen.

 When you become a dual citizen, you receive a social security number.
-Normally, when a foreigner moves to Luxembourg, after they receive a social security number that means that they’re now insured in Luxembourg.
-This is not the case for you.
-Just like when a Luxembourg citizen is born in Luxembourg, they automatically receive a social security number, you also receive one when you become a citizen.
+Normally, when a foreigner moves to Luxembourg, they become insured in Luxembourg after receiving the social security number.
+However, this is not the case for you.
+When a Luxembourg citizen is born in Luxembourg, they automatically receive a social security number.
+Similarly, you also receive one when you become a citizen.
 However, you receive a social security number that is effectively “not active” if you are not directly contributing to the social security system.
-In Luxembourg, as across Europe, the social security system is the healthcare system and more, including sick leave, maternity leave and other benefits.
+In Luxembourg, as across Europe, the social security system is the healthcare system and more.
+This includes sick leave, maternity leave, and other benefits.

 Because your social security number is not active without working in Luxembourg, you cannot request a European Health Insurance Card (EHIC).

 Luxembourg has an entirely public healthcare system run by the Government.
 The State runs all 18 of Luxembourg’s hospitals.
 None of them are private.
 15% of the Luxembourgish government’s annual budget goes to healthcare expenditures.
 Additionally, Luxembourg is the country that spends the most per resident healthcare (over $8,000 per year on average).